indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 The following steps guide you through reviewing key configuration details, checking operational status, and accessing internal system information necessary for validation and troubleshooting within your cloud environment:

 1. **NAT Gateway Configuration Overview**: The following details summarize the key configuration parameters of the selected NAT Gateway.
     - **vCPU/RAM**: For example 2 vCPU Cores / 4096 MB RAM (Indicates the computational resources allocated for the NAT Gateway).
     - **AVAILBILITY Zone**: For example GCC Chennai (The region or zone where the gateway is deployed).
     - **PUBLIC IP**: The public-facing IP through which outbound traffic is routed.
     - **CREATED**: 7 minutes ago (Time since the instance was launched).

-2. Check Operational Status: Make sure that the NAT Gateway is in a **RUNNING** state, indicating it is active and fully operational.
+2. **Check Operational Status**: Make sure that the NAT Gateway is in a **RUNNING** state, indicating it is active and fully operational.
-3. Confirm Network and Gateway Configuration: Review the virtual gateway pack and network size settings to ensure the correct configuration is applied before proceeding with port forwarding or deployment steps.
+3. **Confirm Network and Gateway Configuration**: Review the virtual gateway pack and network size settings to ensure the correct configuration is applied before proceeding with port forwarding or deployment steps.
      - **Virtual Gateway Pack**: Default NAT Gateway for Virtual Firewall.
-     - **Network Size**: `256` (Specifies the subnet size associated with the gateway).
+     - **Network Size**: 256 (Specifies the subnet size associated with the gateway).

-4. Access Internal Information for System Reference: The following internal configuration details are provided for system-level reference and tracking of the NAT Gateway within the Ananta cloud platform.
+4. **Access Internal Information for System Reference**: The following internal configuration details are provided for system-level reference and tracking of the NAT Gateway within the Ananta cloud platform.
     - **TEMPLATE NAME**: SystemVM Template (KVM) (Base image used to launch this NAT Gateway).
-    - **VIRTUAL GATEWAY INTERNAL NAME**: r-2524-VM (Used internally by Ananta cloud paltform for VM/gateway tracking and routing).
+    - **VIRTUAL GATEWAY INTERNAL NAME**: r-2524-VM (Used internally by Ananta cloud platform for VM/gateway tracking and routing).
     - **CREATED ON**: 30th May 2025, 11:47:35 (Exact timestamp of NAT Gateway provisioning).
 ![natgatewayoverview](img/natgatewayoverview.png)
 ## Accessing Port Forwarding Settings for NAT Gateway